intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 Yes, that it for `Case`, `CaseZ` in ROHD.

-// TODO: Make the question more clear.
+Exercises:

-Exercise:
+1. Now, try to code `Case` and `CaseZ` in ROHD for full adder.

-1. Code Case and CaseZ in ROHD for full adder.
+2. Add combinational logic to `FullSubtractor` you created in previous exercise (You can use either IFBlock / Case) to create.